Kim Dotcom: Court of Appeal

 On 5 July 2018, the New Zealand Court of Appeal upheld the High Court's decision that Dotcom and the three co-accused could be extradited to the United States.
 In particular, the Court, disagreeing with Justice Gilbert, found that, even during the time of Megaupload's operations, it was a criminal offence in New Zealand to possess digital copyrighted works with an intention to disseminate them.
 Accordingly, Dotcom and his co-accused could be extradited on the basis of copyright infringement to stand trial in the United States.
 Dotcom's lawyer said that he would appeal the ruling to the Supreme Court.
 In June 2019, Dotcom began "a final appeal to halt his extradition from New Zealand to the US".

+In July 2026, The New Zealand Court of Appeal dismissed Dotcom's judicial review against police advice that he should not be charged in New Zealand, and against the Minister of Justice's decision to surrender him.

 Supreme Court

 On 4 November 2020, the Supreme Court of New Zealand ruled that Dotcom could be extradited to the United States to face 12 criminal copyright-related charges.
 However, the Supreme Court also ruled that he and three other co-defendants could challenge the decision through judicial review.
 In addition, the Supreme Court ruled that the High Court and Court of Appeal had been wrong not to consider their application for judicial review of the original district court decision in 2015 that had first ruled in favour of extradition.
 Dotcom's lawyer Ron Mansfield described the judgment as a "mixed bag", stating that the Supreme Court had accepted there were "serious procedural issues" while warning that the Court's rejection of Megaupload's "safe harbour" defence would have "an immediate and chilling impact" on the Internet.

 The two executives charged for operating Megaupload along with Dotcom, namely Mathias Ortmann and Bram van der Kolk, agreed to a plea bargain with New Zealand and US prosecutors that June, and were sentenced to two years seven months and two years six months in a New Zealand prison respectively on 15 June 2023, leaving Dotcom as the only party still defending his innocence in the case.

-On 15 August 2024, the new Minister of Justice, Paul Goldsmith signed Dotcom's extradition order.
+On 15 August 2024, the Minister of Justice, Paul Goldsmith signed Dotcom's extradition order.
 Barrister Clive Elliott KC commented that Dotcom cannot appeal the decision, but can seek judicial review of the process.